Geraldo Perdomo Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Geraldo Perdomo (.233 batting average in his past 10 games), take on starter Karl Kauffmann and the Colorado Rockies at Chase Field, Monday at 4:10 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo (.297 on-base percentage in past 10 games, 94 points below season-long percentage), battle starting pitcher Dinelson Lamet and the Colorado Rockies at Chase Field, Wednesday at 9:40 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Red Sox.
+He had a hitless performance in his previous game (0-for-4) against the Rockies.

 Geraldo Perdomo Game Info & Props vs. the Rockies